frmokoena/MovieApp/README.md

 ## Building the solution

-The solution contains the release assets in the file `assets.zip`.
+The solution contains the release assets in the file `assets.zip` (and full solution source code in `source.zip`).
 The assets can be unzipped and this section can be skipped.

 To build and run the project, open a command prompt to the root of the solution, and perform the following: